gluten-free grain-free diet

 3. (Savory) Kohlrabi Pancakes (swap brown rice flour for coconut flour)

-*Did you know: Vega One® is made without any grain-based protein sources (such as brown rice).
+*Did you know: Vega One® All-in-One Shake is made without any grain-based protein sources (such as brown rice).
 Instead each serving has 20 grams protein from a multisource blend of pea protein, flaxseed, hemp protein and sacha inchi protein.

 Simple trail mix combinations (nuts, seeds and dried fruits) make convenient snacks for road trips and traveling.
 You could also serve this with fresh fruit salad, and/or non-dairy yogurt.